HOW TO SUGAR WAX

 If there is any oil, lotion, or sweat on the skin, the wax may not adhere properly.

 We recommend using a mild soap to wash oils and lotions off the area and pat dry.
+This includes washing your hands thoroughly as well if choosing to wax without gloves (scroll down to the FAQ section for more information on considerations for deciding whether to wax with or without gloves).

 Apply powder in a thin layer.
 Allow the powder to sit for a few moments to absorb excess moisture & gently brush off any excess powder before applying your sugar wax.